spectrocloud/librarium/docs/docs-content/integrations/maintenance-policy.md

   The pack remains in _Disabled_ state for three months before it is deleted.

 - **Deleted**: When a pack is deleted, it is removed from Palette.
-You will not be able to deploy a new cluster profile that contains the deleted pack, nor create a new cluster profile that references the deleted pack.
+You will not be able to deploy a new cluster with a cluster profile containing the deleted pack or create a new cluster profile referencing the deleted pack.
 We recommend that you update your existing cluster profiles to use a newer version of the pack and apply the changes to your active clusters.
-Active clusters will experience issues if a node is rebooted or if a new node is added to the cluster, as the pack is no longer available in Palette.
+Active clusters using the deleted pack will typically not experience issues if a node is rebooted or if a new node is added to the cluster.
+However, if problems exist with the deleted pack version, such as upstream bugs.
+In that case, you may encounter issues if they affect scaling operations or other cluster operations.

 :::info